roboticswithjulia/ros2_rust_workshop/ROS2 Rust workshop devcontainer.md

 If you missed the popup, you can go to `View` > `Command Palette` > `Dev Containers: ReOpen in Container`.

 Note: It will download a lot of things, it may take a while in a slow connection.
+It took about 3min in my moderate machine with 100mb internet connection.

 You will be dropped in a terminal, or you can open another one pressing '+'.
 The terminal will be inside of docker, and you'll see you are user `cuser@your-machine`.